DeviprasadShetty9833/DSA_in_C_Tutorial/Gradient_Descent/README.md

 At each step( x ), Gradient Descent:

 1. Calculates the value of the function (height of mountain).
-2. Calculates the derivative (slope).
+2. Calculates the derivative (how steep the slope is).
-3. Computes the gradient of the cost function.
+3. Computes the gradient of the cost function (tells: how far & in which direction to move).
 4. Moves a little down the slope:

 ```